yishilin/trello_dingtalk/README.md

 - TRELLO_API_KEY: <trello API key>, see https://help.datadoghq.com/hc/en-us/articles/115002882826-Use-our-Webhook-Integration-to-create-a-trello-card
 - TRELLO_API_TOKEN: <trello API token>
 - TRELLO_CLIENT_SECRET: <trello client secret>
-- MODELID_SUBSCRIPTIONS: a Hash object, the key is the <trello board ID which you want to watch>, the value is an array of Dingtalk group tokens, with the token you could send the message to the Dingtalk group.
+- MODELID_SUBSCRIPTIONS: a Hash object, the key is the <trello board ID which you want to watch>, the value is an array of DingTalk group tokens, with the token you could send the message to the DingTalk group.

 In the `config.example.js`, you have two Trello boards which you want to watch, and you have two DingTalk groups you want to receive the notifications of the two boards in Trello.